 - Advise on and prepare the best contract to use for your project.

 - Make periodic visits to the site during construction.
-(Generally, we are appointed to visit site every two weeks, dependent on site progress.
+Generally, we are appointed to visit site every two weeks, dependent on site progress.
 Where possible we try to coincide with the Building Control Officer’s visits.
-This frequency ensures optimum liaison between all parties involved in the project, allowing early identification of any potential deficiencies of the build allowing them to be addressed promptly.)
+This frequency ensures optimum liaison between all parties involved in the project, allowing early identification of any potential deficiencies of the build and allowing them to be addressed promptly.